04th July 2020

 Firstly, it’s crucial to understand the impact that a coherent curriculum has on learning.
 A well-connected and well-sequenced curriculum will enable children to grow intellectually, spiritually and emotionally.
 It will enable them to seek out their passions, become increasingly knowledgeable and make sense of complex concepts that might otherwise be taught in isolation.
 In the light of the recent drive to reduce teacher workload, a coherent and well-connected curriculum can make the difference between having to do ad-hoc, detailed lesson plans or being able to do ‘light-touch planning’ that is underpinned by a robust knowledge and skills progression framework.

 At Cornerstones, we identify four main areas of connectivity: big ideas, subject-to-subject links, pedagogical links and concept links.
-Click on the short clip below to see an example of how we’ve linked and built upon the big idea of ‘significance’ in history, across the year groups.

 Hopefully, for those of you already using Cornerstones, the article will help you articulate these links and make clear how well-connected your curriculum is.
-For those of you that do not currently use the Cornerstones Curriculum, or our online curriculum platform, Curriculum Maestro, I hope it will be a useful tool to assist you in thinking deeply about your own curriculum design.
+For those of you that do not currently use the Cornerstones Curriculum or our online curriculum platform, Curriculum Maestro, I hope it will be a useful tool to assist you in thinking deeply about your own curriculum design.

 The Cornerstones Curriculum is one of the UK’s leading primary curriculum companies, providing over 2000 schools with the tools, content, and expertise they needed to design their curriculum.
 If you want help developing your curriculum, then contact us to book a free online meeting with one of our team.